site search by freefind |

 [If you purchase anything on this site, I may make a commission.
 Disclosure Policy]

-On May 2, 2019 Mary Etta Freeman went to be with Jesus.
+On May 2, 2019, Mary Etta Freeman passed away and went to be with Jesus.
 She had previously fallen and was taken to the hospital.
-According to her wishes, the hospital released her and she returned to her small home in which she had lived for over 58 years.
+According to her wishes, the hospital released her and she returned to her small home, which she had lived in for over 58 years.
 The Lord granted her desire as she passed away peacefully in her sleep.

-When we first met Mary Etta she worked in the Lily Cup factory.
-Later she took training and then worked for 25 years at a hospital for special needs people.
+When we first met, Mary Etta worked in the Lily Cup factory.
+Later, she received training and then worked for 25 years at a hospital serving individuals with special needs.

 She will certainly be missed.
-If she had lived until Aug.
-24/19 she would have turned 95.
+If she had lived until August 24, 2019, she would have turned 95.
 Mary Etta Freeman was a very compassionate person who dearly loved and served the Lord.
-She is survived by two nephews and a grand niece plus friends.
+She is survived by two nephews and a grand niece, plus friends.

 I [Glenn Davis] believe that much of who I am today is because of the prayers of this lady who loved me from the beginning.